 When an investment property is located in an overbuilt market, the marketing effort must have good planning and direction.
-Just throwing large amounts of money into the effort can be a waste.
-Rather than broad advertising, a narrower action, keeping the local brokers who specialize in leasing constantly updated about the amenities of a certain building may be the best way to make it more marketable.
+Just throwing large amounts of money into advertising can be a waste.
+Rather than broad advertising, a more direct action is required by keeping the local brokers who specialize in leasing constantly updated about the amenities of a certain property.
+This may be the best way to make it more marketable.